IMPORTANT: All Spring 2021 Career Center events will be virtual events.

 Many companies find behavioral interviewing is an effective method for hiring.
 And while we hold seminars and presentations about interviewing, we believe the best preparation for students is an actual interview.

 During our fall and spring Career Fair Prep Weeks students can sign up for mock interviews with employers like you.
 We make it easy for you to get involved.
-Contact the Career Center at 563-333-6339.
+Contact the Career Center at 563-333-6339 or firstname.lastname@example.org.

 Sponsor a table at our etiquette dinner and create a BUZZ on campus about your company or organization.